Cedartown, Georgia: Transportation

 Access to nearby major cities such as Atlanta, Birmingham, and Chattanooga is easier with the expansion of U.S. Highway 27, which is four lanes from I-20 into Cedartown.
-The four lane expansion will soon have U.S. 27 fourlaned all the way north to the Tennessee state line.
+The four lane expansion will soon have U.S. 27 four-laned all the way north to the Tennessee state line.

 Passenger rail service to Cedartown ended in the 1969, with the discontinuance of the "Silver Comet" and SCL local trains #6 and #9, leading to the destruction of the historic Cedartown Depot train station.
 The city built a replica of the historic depot which now serves as the Welcome Center and the trailhead to the Silver Comet Trail.
 Rails of CSXT still are used in Cedartown and pass next to the new depot to this day.

 The city does offer bus service and has frequent routes to neighboring Rockmart.
 The nearest stop on the Greyhound line is a full service station in Rome, Georgia, 20 miles north.

 The nearest major airport is Hartsfield-Jackson Atlanta International Airport in Atlanta, 70 miles southeast; several local shuttle services are available.